 FlexJobs does the dirty work of finding and qualifying legitimate professional flexible work opportunities.
 Companies listed with FlexJobs offer telecommuting, part-time, flexible schedule, or freelance contract work.
 These companies vary from hospitality and web design to education and non-profit.
 Pay is dependent on job type and level of experience.
 Every year Forbes lists the top 100 companies offering telework positions offered via FlexJobs.
-Here is the list for 2016 (the list for 2017 isn’t available yet).
+Here is the list for 2017.
 Additional information about FlexJobs is available here.
 Please note that a subscription fee (ranging from $14.95/month to $49.95/year at the publishing of this article) is required for their service.

 Amazon offers a yearly, seasonal opportunity specific to RVers.
 The work lasts from early fall until December 23rd.
 Along with great pay, Amazon CamperForce provides benefits such as paid campsites, overtime opportunities, shift differentials, and paid completion and referral bonuses.
 I have spoken to RVers that have worked for Amazon’s CamperForce and they caution that the work is very hard and that you don’t always get to pick your shifts.
 Some jobs require walking 12+ miles per shift.
 It could be a great opportunity to work hard for a few months and then take a few months off, if you can.
 I’ve heard most people need a small break after working Amazon’s CamperForce, especially if they took advantage of overtime and stayed for the entire season.
 Find out more here.